Skip to main content

 This video, produced in collaboration with the World Bank Institute, uses animation as an innovative learning medium designed to present in an engaging format key communication concepts and principles.

-This page titled 15.2: Mass Media as a Social Institution is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 15.2: Mass Media as a Social Institution is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.